Project T Dot

 This documentary will record significant moments in the lives of the people who have created Toronto hip-hop, including musicians, dancers, writers, visual artists, educators and entrepreneurs who successfully balance their art with day-to-day routines, which often include full-time jobs, education and community activities.
 It will also tell the story of Toronto hip-hop between the late 1970s and 2017.

-Recently featured through Complex and Flavorwire, the project will culminate in the publication of a coffee table book, the production of a Project T Dot video documentary, the production of a Project T Dot digital platform, a Project T Dot art exhibit, and a non-profit organization that teaches youth from Toronto’s priority neighbourhoods how to turn their hip-hop art forms into sustainable non-profits and businesses, at the end of 2017.
+Featured through Complex and Flavorwire, the project will culminate in the publication of a coffee table book, the production of a Project T Dot video documentary, the production of a Project T Dot digital platform, a Project T Dot art exhibit, and a non-profit organization that teaches youth from Toronto’s priority neighbourhoods how to turn their hip-hop art forms into sustainable non-profits and businesses, by the end of 2018.

 ServicesWriting, Production, Photography, CinematographyYear2006-PresentLinkwww.complex.com